-Coach Lallemand completed his 7th year as head coach of the Crowder College Roughrider baseball team.
-As head coach, he has led the Roughriders to two Region 16 Championships, in 2008 and 2010.
-This past year finished runner up in the Region 16 tournament and won 41 games during the regular season.
+Travis Lallemand completed his 8th year as head coach of the Crowder College Roughrider baseball team.
+As head coach, he’s led the Roughriders to two Region 16 Championships, in 2008 and 2010 respectively.
+In 2013, the Roughriders finished the season with a 47-13 record and runner up in the Region 16 Tournament.
+During the 2013 season the Roughriders stayed in the top 25 throughout the year and got ranked #1 in the country in the April polls.
 Lallemand has been named the Region 16 Coach of the Year 2 times, once in 2008 and again in 2010, along with being named the South Central District Coach of the Year in 2010.
-During his 7 years as the head coach at Crowder, every player that has played for Lallemand has had opportunity to move on to the 4 year level.
-Altogether, Lallemand has coached 38 players that have signed with Division I programs and 21 players have been drafted by Major League clubs, along with 18 first team All-Region performers, 4 NJCAA All-Americans, 2 Region 16 Players of the Year, and 2 Region 16 Defense Players of the Year.

 Coach Lallemand came to Crowder from Parsons, Kansas, where he was an assistant baseball coach for two years.
 He also served one year as the volunteer assistant at Berry College in Rome, GA.
 Lallemand is originally from Girard, Kansas.
 Lallemand prepped at Girard High School, Kansas and went on to play collegiate baseball at Labette Community College before transferring to Berry College in Rome, GA.
 Each of the teams he competed on from ‘96-’99 competed in the top two of their respective conferences.
 Travis finished in the top five nationally in ERA in 1997.